ibm-cloud-docs/monitoring/remove_agent.md

 {:codeblock: .codeblock}
 {:tip: .tip}
 {:download: .download}
+{:important: .important}
+{:note: .note}

 # Removing a Sysdig agent
 {: #remove_agent}

-When you delete an IBM Cloud Monitoring with Sysdig instance, or if you want to stop collecting metrics from a source, you must uninstall the Sysdig agent.
+When you delete an {{site.data.keyword.mon_full_notm}} instance, or if you want to stop collecting metrics from a source, you must uninstall the Sysdig agent.
 {:shortdesc}